dcomtois/summarytools/README.md

 > install_github('dcomtois/summarytools')
 ```

-You can also get the source code and documentation on the official R site [here](http://cran.r-project.org/web/packages/summarytools/).
+You can also see the source code and documentation on the official R site [here](http://cran.r-project.org/web/packages/summarytools/).

-The package comes with no guarantees.
-It is a work in progress and feedback / feature requests are all welcome.

 ## Frequency tables with <u>freq()</u>